With summer ending in Pflugerville, now is a good time to get a kick start on air conditioner maintenance.

 2. Check Your Filter

-Can’t remember when you last checked yours?
-Remove it and tilt it toward the light.
-If light isn’t visible, buy a new one.
+Not sure when you last checked yours?
+Remove it and hold it up to the light.
+If light isn’t visible, replace it.

 3. Clean the Inside